The Association

 It has provided background information for an established novelist whose latest book is set in Spain during the Civil War.

-Members of the Committee have refereed articles for learned journals.
+Articles have been refereed for learned journals.

 Collection of Archival Material